U.S. Olympic & Paralympic Museum

 Capturing the Olympic spirit with a museum to match

 The Big Picture

-Conceptualized by the design team of Diller Scofidio + Renfro, Anderson Mason Dale, and KL&A, the U.S. Olympic Museum draws its inspiration from the physical motion of the athletes it enshrines.
+Conceptualized by the design team of Diller Scofidio + Renfro, Anderson Mason Dale, and KL&A, the U.S. Olympic and Paralympic Museum draws its inspiration from the physical motion of the athletes it enshrines.
 The four-story, 65,000 square foot structure organizes its galleries, auditorium, and administrative spaces around a common atrium; guests arrive and are transported to the top of the museum via elevator, where they are greeted with stunning views of Pikes Peak and the foothills of Colorado Springs.
 From there, they wind their way around the spiraling exhibit halls, tracing the history and legacy of Team USA.

 Ingenuity in Action